noella-mwanzia/kujali/README.md

 ```
 The project is now succesfuly installed and running on your machine

-Whenever you have updates you need to bring back to the main project you can follow the steps below:

-1. Commit the changes to your local repository by running "git commit -am '[commit message]'"
-2. Push the changes to your forked repository on Github by running "git push origin [branch name]"
-3. Go to the Kujali repository and create a new pull request.
-4. Add a detailed description (Using our PR template provided) of the changes made and submit the pull request.
 ```
 #### Note: it is recommended to always keep your fork up to date with the original repository, by syncing your fork.
 You can do this by adding the original repository as a remote: git remote add upstream [URL of original repository]